 No doubt, any great horror film will make the spectator scream in terror, white-knuckle their armrest, and feel like they’re having a heart attack.
 However, there are a slew of horrifying films that aren't in the horror genre.
-These movies that traumatize don’t need to rely on gimmicks like a masked killer who never dies or a haunted house that terrorizes its inhabitants.
+These movies that traumatize don’t need to rely on gimmicks like an invincible slasher or a haunted house that terrorizes its inhabitants.
 For these 14 scary non-horror movies, there is no monster hiding underneath the bed, and the boogeyman is real.

 What makes several of the films on this list especially terrifying is that they actually happened in real life.
 Is there any greater horror than the events depicted in Schindler’s List?
 Would a genre horror film like Halloween make one question humanity like 12 Years a Slave?

-These movies force the spectator to examine issues of race, drug abuse, and violence.
+These movies force the spectator to examine issues of race, psychological torment, and the depths of the human spirit.
 They delve into the deepest pits of the soul and force us to question our own morality.
 Most of these movies are not for sleepy Sunday afternoons, and most are too disturbing to watch more than once, but certainly important enough to screen when the time is right.

-Make your voice heard; vote up your the scariest films that aren't horror movies.
+Make your voice heard; vote up the scariest films that aren't horror movies.

 After you've seen Seven, the opening of a box will forever be no simple task.
 David Fincher's 1995 stylish neo-noir tells the sordid tale of a serial killer who bases his victims off of the seven deadly sins.